Wild camping lets you see the outdoors in ways and at times that few others do

 • Insect repellant – it’s an absolute essential this – often you’ll get midges hanging around your tent (especially in July-August) – even more so if you are pitched up next to some water and in non-windy conditions – so you’ll want a good repellant.
 The strongest has Deet in it such as Pyramid Trek 50 Insect/Mosquito Repellent Deet Spray – another more skin friendly option which comes with great reviews in the walking community (and is cheap) is Avon Skin so soft which you can pick up online for about £5

-• Ear plugs – always a camping necessity for me – especially if the birds are up really early 🙂
+• Ear plugs – always a camping necessity for me – especially if the birds are up really early!

 • Toilet roll – you never know when you need to go!
+Keep some sheets in a plastic bag for emergencies – I find I can do 1 over nigher and not need a No.2 haha

 • Baby wipes – good for a little clean in the morning